FRC-6390/Athena-Docs/content/Introduction/VSCode.md

 #### Downloading WPI Support For FRC
 To add FRC support to Visual Studio Code, download the following:
 https://github.com/wpilibsuite/allwpilib/releases
-Make sure you are not downloading a pre-release, The one you download should have a green **Latest** tag next to the title
+Make sure you are not downloading a pre-release, The one you download should have a green **Latest** tag next to the title.
 ![Downloading WPI](/gifs/image13.gif?classes=border,shadow)

-Each season a new version comes out and you will need to update to that version if you wish to compete
+Each season a new version comes out and you will need to update to that version if you wish to compete.

 Then run the ".iso" file that you just downloaded and run the Installer.exe program.
 Choose the skip installing VS Code option as we have already installed it in the previous step above.